Concepts

 Multi-Agent Orchestration

 Systems where multiple agents collaborate on complex tasks.
 Common failures: contradictions between agents, duplication of reasoning without cross-validation, failure to synthesize competing outputs.
-Multi-ability mode (Haki) is designed for this.
-Four scaffolds that challenge each other prevent the tunnel vision that single-agent reasoning produces.
+Multi modes (Haki) are designed for this — cross-domain failure guards prevent the tunnel vision that single-mode reasoning produces.

 See all 13 industry applications with specific failure patterns, connected abilities, and benchmark evidence per vertical.
-Browse 29 real benchmark tasks with verbatim baseline vs scaffolded outputs.
+Browse 29 real benchmark tasks with verbatim baseline vs harnessed outputs.

 What Ejentum Does Not Do